camgunz/cmp/README.md

 CMP is threadsafe; while contexts cannot be shared between threads, each thread may use its own context freely.

-CMP is tested using the MessagePack test suite as well as a comprehensive set of custom test cases.
+CMP is tested using the MessagePack test suite as well as a large set of custom test cases.
 Its small test program is compiled with clang using `-Wall -Werror -Wextra ...` along with several other flags, and generates no compilation errors.

 ## Building

 There is no build system for CMP.
 The programmer can drop `cmp.c` and `cmp.h` in their source tree and modify as necessary.
-No special compiler settings are required to build it.
+No special compiler settings are required to build it, and it generates no compilation errors in either clang or gcc.

 ## To Do